 Third Culture Kids & Families

 Feel like a fish out of water as you live in a different culture from what you are used to?
 Feeling lost as you navigate who you are and how you fit?
-Here at Flourishing Families, I help you grieve what has been lost and help you find belonging again!
+Here at Flourishing Families, I help you grieve the changes and help you find belonging again!

 Trying to get your parenting sea legs with a new baby at home?
 Feeling weighed down by mommy guilt or daddy guilt?
 Discovering that you and your spouse have very different parenting styles?